An analytical model of momentum availability for predicting large wind farm power: Discussion

 \section{Discussion}

 \FloatBarrier

-This study proposes a novel framework for modelling farm-scale flows.
+This study proposes a novel framework for modelling farm-atmosphere interactions.
 Equation \ref{eqn:M_decomp} is a general expression for the farm momentum increase as the sum of contributions from different mechanisms.
 This allows each mechanism to be modelled separately.
-The contributions are summed to model net momentum advection (including farm blockage), PGF and entrainment.
-Equation \ref{eqn:M_decomp} could provide a framework for combining different farm-scale flow models in the future.
+In this study we considered contributions from net momentum advection (including farm blockage), PGF and entrainment.
+Equation \ref{eqn:M_decomp} could provide a framework for combining different or improved models of each mechanism in the future.

 We have proposed simple analytical models for each mechanism increasing farm momentum supply.
 The models make quasi-1D and steady flow assumptions.
 The simple momentum availability factor model can be coupled with the two-scale momentum theory to predict farm power.
 The predictions for staggered farms had a typical error of around 5\% or less.
-The model predictions are for the farm-averaged power rather than just the power in the fully developed region.
-Therefore, the model includes the effect of the development region and the farm size.
-Overall, this suggests that wind farm performance in complex atmospheric conditions can be largely explained using a simple quasi-1D approach.
+The model predictions are for the average power of a finite-sized farm rather than just the power in the fully developed region, i.e., the model captures the effect of the development region and the farm size.

 The only environmental parameter required as an input to the model is the undisturbed vertical shear stress profile of the ABL.
-The model seems to capture most of the impact of free-atmosphere stratification and boundary layer height.
-This suggests that these factors impact farm performance largely by changing the vertical profile of shear stress in the ABL.
-As far as the authors are aware, this is a new way of understanding the role of atmospheric conditions on farm efficiency.
-The proposed model also captures the effect of farm blockage.
-This is a physics-based approach without tuning or empirical coefficients.
+The model seems to capture most of the impact of ABL height.
+The proposed model also considers the effect of farm blockage (or the reduction of wind speed upstream of the farm) as part of the advection modelling.
+This is a physics-based approach to instantly predicting the power of a finite-sized farm without tuning or empirical coefficients.